jjjkkkjjj/Matft/README.md

 ※Swift's performance test was conducted in release mode

-However, my codes have several overhead and redundant part so this performance would be better than now.
+However, my codes have several overhead and redundant part so this performance could be better than now.

 ```python
 import numpy as np